ngs-doo/dsl-json/README.md

  * by defining custom conversion class and annotating it with `@JsonConverter`
  * by defining custom conversion class and referencing it from property with converter through `@JsonAttribute`

-Custom converter for `java.util.Date` can be found in [example project](examples/Maven/src/main/java/com/dslplatform/maven/Example.java#L111)
+Custom converter for `java.util.Date` can be found in [example project](examples/Maven/src/main/java/com/dslplatform/maven/Example.java#L112)
 Annotation processor will check if custom type implementations have appropriate signatures.
 Converter for `java.util.ArrayList` can be found in [same example project](examples/Maven/src/main/java/com/dslplatform/maven/Example.java#L36)

+`@JsonConverter` which implements `Configuration` will also be registered in `META-INF/services` which makes it convenient to [setup initialization](examples/Maven/src/main/java/com/dslplatform/maven/ImmutablePerson.java#L48).

 ### @JsonAttribute features